Skip to main content

 Meaning

-Rhodonite is the stone of compassionate forgiveness — a rose-pink manganese mineral that actively heals emotional wounds, transforms resentment into understanding, and teaches the power of letting go.
+Rhodonite is a stone of compassionate forgiveness.
+This rose-pink manganese mineral actively works through emotional wounds, turns resentment into understanding, and shows you how to let go.

 Primary Healing Properties